Appraisal Standards Review Protocol

 - developing an appraisal model that reflects the relationship among the property characteristics affecting value in each market area and determines the contribution of individual property characteristics;

-- applying the conclusions reflected in the model to the characteristics of the property being appraised; and
+- applying the conclusions reflected in the model to the characteristics of the properties being appraised; and

 - reviewing the appraisal results to determine value.